elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
-It is one of the Gang of Four design patterns.
+      <strong>Interview Response:</strong> The Builder design pattern's goal is to decouple the construction of a complex object from its representation.
+It is a design pattern from the Gang of Four.
     </div><br/>
     <div>
-      <strong>Technical Response:</strong> The most common motivation for using Builder is to simplify client code that creates complex objects.
-The client can still direct the steps taken by the Builder without knowing how the actual work is accomplished.
-Builders frequently encapsulate construction of Composite objects (another GoF design pattern) because the procedures involved are often repetitive and complex.<br/><br/>Usually, it is the last step that returns the newly created object which makes it easy for a Builder to participate in fluent interfaces in which multiple method calls, separated by dot operators, are chained together (note: fluent interfaces are implementation of the Chaining Pattern as presented in the Modern patterns section).<br/><br/>
+      <strong>Technical Response:</strong> The most common reason for using Builder is to make client code that creates complex objects that are simpler to comprehend.
+The client can still direct the Builder's actions without knowing how the actual work is completed.
+Because the procedures involved are frequently repetitive and complex, builders frequently encapsulate the construction of Composite objects (another GoF design pattern).<br/><br/>It is usually the last step that returns the newly created object, making it simple for a Builder to participate in fluent interfaces where multiple method calls separated by dot operators are chained next to each other.<br/><br/>
     </div>

   </div>